 - Conference strand (listed above)

-– Intended audience for your presentation and your expectations about their level of experience with your topic.
+- The intended audience – for your presentation and your expectations about their level of experience with your topic.

 Identify the day(s) you are available to present.
 Please make sure you include this information as it is vital for scheduling and our decision process.

 Workshops are 90 minutes in length.
 Successful presenters: